Skip to main content

 1. autoGMS creates the booking and returns you to the booking-linked estimate workspace.

-2. Review the deposit panel.
+2. Review the deposit handoff.

 Done.
 The approved estimate is now attached to a booking.
 If needed, you can continue directly into the deposit flow.